QWhisperAR/.github/profile/README.md

 **Target Audience:**

-Early adopters of AR technology, individuals interested in the intersection of technology.
+Job training, early adopters of AR technology, individuals interested in the intersection of technology.

 **Contributing:**